tomerlichtash/mels-loop/public/content/docs/mels-hack-the-missing-bits/index.en.md

 This scenario seems closer to the original story: The `JUMP` is there, as well as the overflow and the seemingly unnecessary `1` in the index register bit.
 There are only two deviations from the original account:

 1. The opcode is never modified.
-2. The magical nature of the hack is due not only to Mel's prowess, but also – perhaps mostly – to \* Ed Nather\*\*'s incomplete understanding of the machine.
+2. The magical nature of the hack is due not only to Mel's prowess, but also – perhaps mostly – to **Ed Nather**'s incomplete understanding of the machine.
 Had he known that the `TBC` instruction was influenced by an overflow, he would have cracked the problem right away, leaving no story for posterity.

-Anyone who likes coding can imagine **Mel Kaye**'s reaction, when he read about the path of an overflow triggering a jump.
+Anyone who likes coding can imagine **Mel Kaye**'s reaction, when he discovered the path of an overflow triggering a jump.
 The challenge was immediately obvious.
 Having run a trivial POC, he naturally proceeded to the next level, causing the overflow at the end of an iterative process, after the data had been drained.
 This way, he could avoid the standard test at the end of the loop.
 The stroke of genius was completed when he managed to usefully incorporate this structure into a real-world program.

 ## So What You're Saying is

 Whichever version you prefer – the number juggling trick or the deviously elegant `TBC` manipulation – it’s clear that **Ed Nather**'s account was rooted in faulty memory (and probably a faulty understanding of RPC-4000).
 This finding does not diminish the story's charm.
 Most developers can identify with the laborious excavation through another programmer's "impossible" code.
 The charm of a self-modifying program is still there and the hack, in both implementations, is impressive.

 If this analysis can cast a shadow on the myth of **Mel Kaye**, it is not related to **Ed Nather**'s credibility, nor to Mel's undeniable skill.
 Rather, it stems from the obvious lack of real value that the hack added to the program.
 It's very unlikely that a standard loop would have degraded the program's performance in any noticeable way.
-Mel's testless loop was clearly a vain addition of complexity, in an environment that was very complex on its own.
+Mel's testless loop was clearly a vain addition of complexity.

 This approach to coding is far from extinct.
 One often finds it in software teams, among some highly regarded – though less valued – members.
 If you've spent several years in the industry or in Computer Science academia, you surely know this subspecies: the developer that replaces a straightforward loop with a series of auto-resolving promises, capped by a cryptic reducer, then revels in their teammates' bewilderment at the sight of the new code.
 Hardly the personality that you'd select for a coding legend.